-Home » Italian Antipasto recipes » Bruschetta with Mozzarella
+Home ยป Italian Antipasto recipes ยป Bruschetta Recipe with Mozzarella

-Bruschetta with Mozzarella is an insanely delicious combination of the most classic Italian flavors!!
-Tomatoes, basil and garlic team up with mozzarella to create a flavor bomb!
+This Bruschetta Recipe with Mozzarella is an insanely delicious combination of the most classic Italian flavors!!

-Plus this easy appetizer comes together in just 15 minutes and you’ll love it for entertaining!
+Tomatoes, basil, and garlic combine with mozzarella to create an utterly delicious starter!
+Plus, this easy appetizer comes together in just 15 minutes, and you’ll love it for entertaining!

-Bruschetta with mozzarella and tomatoes on a white plate.
+Bruschetta recipe with mozzarella and tomatoes on white plate.

 Why you’ll love this recipe

-There are many ways to prepare bruschetta.
-However this appetizer always relies on quality ingredients.
+• Adaptable: There are many ways to prepare bruschetta.
+However, this appetizer always relies on quality ingredients.
 And with a couple of easy steps, you can enjoy excellent Bruschetta with mozzarella.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card at the bottom of the page.